juicecable/Indigester/README.md

 #### If using Mac OSX:

-  1. Follow the instructions for backing up to a new drive or a drive all ready in use, except running mac_importer.sh instead of Import.bat
+  1. Follow the instructions for backing up to a new drive or a drive all ready in use, except running mac_importer.sh instead of Import.bat, and mac_delcopy.sh instead of Delcopy.bat

 #### If wanting to just test or benchmark:

-  1. Follow the relevant steps for backing up a drive that is already in use or a new drive, except run Init.bat instead of Import.bat
+  1. Follow the relevant steps for backing up a drive that is already in use or a new drive, except run Init.bat (mac_init.sh for mac) instead of Import.bat

 ### Compatibility